daftn/kids_sandbox/README.md

 The most important thing is that coding feels like creative play, not a chore.
 Let them build things they're excited about.
 Marvin's humor makes Python memorable and enjoyable, proving that even a depressed robot can make learning an adventure!

 **Don't Panic, and Happy Coding!** 🚀

----

-*"I suppose you want more lessons.
-Very well.
-I'll be here, teaching you things that are laughably simple for someone with my level of intelligence..."* - Marvin